sondrebjarkum/ember-intl-tools/README.md

 - **Looking Up Translations**: Efficiently find translations, both with commands and inline in handlebars.
 - **Copying Translations**: Conveniently copy translations, also from inline handlebars.

+Full list of features and how to use them will be added soon.

 ## Configuration

 It is recommended to run the command `Intl Tools: Quick Configuration` for first time setup.